RTGS-Lab/rtgs-lab-tools/README.md

 ### Required for Database Access
 - **UMN VPN**: Required for GEMS database access
 - **Database Credentials**: Contact Bryan Runck (runck014@umn.edu) for access

+### Authentication Methods

+**Primary Method - Google Cloud Authentication:**
+1. Lab users should use `rtgs auth login` for automatic credential management
+2. Credentials are securely retrieved from Google Cloud Secret Manager
+3. No need to manage `.env` files for database credentials

+**Fallback Method - Environment Variables:**
+1. External users or those without Google Cloud access use `.env` files
+2. Manual credential management required
+3. Automatically used when Google Cloud authentication is unavailable

+### Credential Resolution Priority

+The system automatically tries credentials in this order:
+1. **Google Cloud Secret Manager** (if authenticated with `rtgs auth login`)
+2. **Environment Variables** (from `.env` file or system environment)
+3. **Error** (if neither method provides required credentials)

+This allows lab users to use managed secrets while external users can use local environment variables seamlessly.

 ### Optional API Keys
 - **Google Earth Engine**: For satellite data access